joshis1/shreyas_joshi/_posts/Devops/2020-04-13-Docker-images-introduction.markdown

 **More directives**
 Dockerfiles offer many different directives which we can use to build and customize our images.
+{% highlight ruby %}
 1) EXPOSE - documents which port(s) are intended to published when running a container.

 2) WORKDIR - sets the current working directory for subsequent directives such as ADD, COPY, CMD, ENTRYPOINT, etc. We can use relative path here too.

 3) COPY - copy files from the local machine to the image.

 4) ADD - it is similar to COPY, but can also pull files using a URL and extract an archive into loose files in the image.

 5) STOPSIGNAL - specify the signal that will be used to stop the container.

 6) HEALTHCHECK - specify a command to run in order to perform a custom health check to verify that the container is working properly.

+{% endhighlight %}

 Here is an example.
 {% highlight ruby %}